-When the 3/4 loop is preceded by a roll element, there must be no visible line between the roll element and the loop portion.
+When the 3⁄4 loop is preceded by a roll element, there must be no visible line between the roll element and the loop portion.
 Inserting a line between the roll element and loop portion requires a minimum downgrade of 2 points.

-The final 1/4 loop to horizontal flight should have a reasonable radius, but need not match the other looping radii (Fig 48b).
+The final 1⁄4 loop to horizontal flight shall have a reasonable radius, but need not match the other looping radii (Fig 48b).

-9.9: Family 9: Rotational Elements.
+8.9: Family 9: Rotational Elements.
 Rolls (9.1-9.10)

 May be performed on horizontal, 45-degree or 90-degree lines, on complete loops, between part-loops, between part-loops and line, and following spin elements.
-They may be $\frac{1}{4}$, $\frac{1}{2}$, $\frac{3}{4}$, or a full 360 degrees in their rotation, up to two consecutive full rolls.
+They may be 1/4, 1/2, 3/4, or a full 360 degrees in their rotation, up to two consecutive full rolls.
 Additionally, rolls may be flown in combination with turns as prescribed in Family 2 (Rolling Turns).
 In all cases, the same criteria apply: the rate of roll must be constant throughout the roll(s).
-The aircraft should continue to project, during the rolling portion, the prescribed plane and direction of flight.
+The aircraft shall continue to project, during the rolling portion, the prescribed plane and direction of flight.